mideind/GreynirEngine/README.rst

 .. image:: https://github.com/mideind/ReynirPackage/blob/master/doc/_static/MideindLogoVert100.png?raw=true

-If you would like to use this software in ways that are incompatible with the standard GNU GPLv3 license, please contact `Miðeind ehf. <mailto:mideind@mideind.is>`_ to negotiate alternative arrangements.
+If you would like to use this software in ways that are incompatible with the standard GNU GPLv3 license, take a look at our `alternative license offerings<https://greynir.is/buy>`_, and/or `contact Miðeind ehf. <mailto:mideind@mideind.is>`_ to negotiate custom arrangements.